 We are not separate from this ocean, we are not different from it in any way.
 Even our bodies, even our physical bodies are fundamentally composed of the same essence of this beautiful ocean of Divine consciousness …

-To get the most from this Divine Romance post I suggest both listening to the recording and reading the transcribed and edited words.
+To get the most from this Silent Wisdom post I suggest both listening to the recording and reading the transcribed and edited words.
 Most of us absorb more information, more easily – and gain more insights – when we receive it in different formats.

 The raw words